 Elevated cuisines and trending food flavors are available within San José and the Central Valley.

-You will find popular fast-food favorites like McDonald’s, Taco Bell, KFC, Papa Johns, Pizza Hut, Subway throughout the city, there are also food courts in the malls.
+You will find popular fast-food favorites like McDonald’s, Taco Bell, KFC, Papa Johns’s, Pizza Hut, and Subway throughout the city; there are also food courts in the malls.

 Is San José close to anything fun?

-Volcan Poas (the Poás Volcano) is about an hour from the city and gives you the chance to look deep inside the deep crater.
-If you get there early enough before the clouds roll in you can see the gorgeous turquoise colors.
+Volcan Poas (the Poás Volcano) is about an hour from the city and gives you a chance to look deep inside the crater.
+If you get there early enough before the clouds roll in, you can see the gorgeous turquoise colors.

 The scenic drive takes you through the winding mountains up throughout the hillside as the streets are lined with fresh strawberry stands filled with the famous Poas strawberries.

-La Paz Waterfall Gardens are nearby and is an absolutely beautiful escape into the stunning country’s landscape.
+La Paz Waterfall Gardens are nearby and are an absolutely beautiful escape into the stunning country’s landscape.

-Here you can immerse yourself in all things to do with the coffee farm from its first steps as a seedling throughout its journey until it reaches your hands in its warm cup.
+Here, you can immerse yourself in everything to do with the coffee farm from its first steps as a seedling throughout its journey until it reaches your hands in its warm cup.